 Technology is a blessing and a curse.
-For every major technological advance, there’s a downside.
+For every significant technological advance, there’s a downside.
 Cars?
 Car crashes.
 Planes?
 People putting snakes on them.
 Television?
 Two and a Half Men.
-Smartphones are a miracle.
-A tiny supercomputer in your pocket.
+Smartphones are a miracle—a tiny supercomputer in your pocket.
 But there are also too many downsides to count.
 Social media addiction.
 Unsolicited dick pics.
 Reading terrible Drew Landry articles on your phone.
 The list never ends.

 One modern miracle that we take for granted is music streaming.
 We primarily consume music through Spotify and Apple Music (or TIDAL if you’re a fan of premium, DJBooth-produced content.)
 The millisecond a new album drops, we can instantly listen to the whole thing for pennies on the dollar.
 It’s insane.

-You had to frantically search LimeWire for "Crank That" by Soulja Boy and hope you weren't actually downloading a sneaky computer virus that will publicly leak your porn history, murder your grandparents with laser beams, and turn your computer into a box of rattlesnakes.
+You had to frantically search LimeWire for “Crank That” by Soulja Boy and hope you weren’t downloading a sneaky computer virus that could publicly leak your porn history, murder your grandparents with laser beams, and turn your computer into a box of rattlesnakes.

 You waited approximately 16 hours for the song to start downloading.
-Your screen would constantly freeze and get bombarded with nonstop pop-up ads.
-After two and a half weeks you were finally able to add Soulja Boy to your iPod Nano without having to pay the 99 cents.
+Your screen would continuously freeze and get bombarded with nonstop pop-up ads.
+After two and a half weeks, you were finally able to add Soulja Boy to your iPod Nano without having to pay the 99 cents.
 But at what cost?

 Now, I can stream an entire Meek Mill album minutes after its release while sitting on the toilet and drunkenly texting SpongeBob memes to my rightfully annoyed ex-girlfriend.
 Thank you, Steve Jobs.

 On paper, the streaming era is a blessing.
-But in a weird way, it kind of sucks.
+But weirdly, it kind of sucks.

-We don't have time to properly digest music anymore.
-I speed through albums like it’s a chore because I'm so drastically behind schedule on the new music I need to hear.
-The list I have of 2018 albums I still need to check out reads like a grocery list for a 50-person family.
+We don’t have time to digest music anymore correctly.
+I speed through albums like it’s a chore because I’m so drastically behind schedule on the new music I need to hear.
+The list I have of 2018 albums that I still need to check out reads like a grocery list for a 50-person family.
 I can’t keep up.
 How the hell does Anthony Fantano do it?
-Is there some sort of magic chemical in his flannel shirts?
+Is there some magic chemical in his flannel shirts?

-It doesn't help that albums seem to keep getting longer.
+It doesn’t help that albums seem to keep getting longer.
 By the time I finished digesting every track on Scorpion, Drake’s forgotten son was old enough to sue him.
 And what asshole asked a genie for a 27-track Rae Sremmurd album?
-Now I gotta put aside 12 hours just to listen to that whole thing.
-It’s like binging a whole season of Game of Thrones except the album has less incest (or maybe not, I still haven't heard the album).
+Now I must put aside 12 hours to listen to that whole thing.
+It’s like binging an entire season of Game of Thrones except the album has less incest (or maybe not, I still haven't heard the record).